Careers

 The head coach leads the team’s development by providing high-quality instruction and fostering a positive, athlete-centered team culture.
 Responsibilities will include:

-- Training a team of athletes on a constant basis for the ideal physical condition in soccer by using proven methods to help improve technical skill advancement, holistic training and performance, and game-day execution
+- Training a team of athletes on a constant basis for the ideal physical condition by using proven methods to help improve technical skill advancement, holistic training and performance, and game-day execution

-- Teaching soccer rules and regulations to help athletes develop a high level of understanding.
+- Teaching rules and regulations to help athletes develop a high level of understanding.

 - Monitoring athlete development and well-being, and helping to maintain a safe and high-functioning training environment for both individual and team.